Taxi 13 (1954 film)

-Taxi 13 is a 1954 Swedish crime drama film directed by Börje Larsson and starring Elof Ahrle, Signe Hasso, Margit Carlqvist and Birgitta Valberg.
+Taxi 13 is a 1954 Swedish crime drama film directed as well as written by Börje Larsson and starring Elof Ahrle, Signe Hasso, Margit Carlqvist and Birgitta Valberg.
 It was shot at the Centrumateljéerna Studios in Stockholm.
 The film's sets were designed by the art director Nils Nilsson.

 Synopsis

 A Stockholm taxi driver sets out to find out who murdered one of his colleagues.